JayBarbanel/Homework_Assigntment-1/README.md

 With that, in the ccs style file, it was important to remove the '.' when you were not using a class.
 I also needed to add a # to css when using the ids.
 It is important to incluide  alt text to images as well, which were missing in this origional code and later added.

+You can visit the website here : https://jaybarbanel.github.io/Homework_Assigntment-1/